We don’t have any jobs available at present, but you might like to help out as a volunteer.

 Plant sales persons

-We have restarted our supported therapeutic food growing sessions on Mondays and Fridays.
-A number of groups of people with learning difficulties, and people with mental health problems have come back to the allotment and we need help with ensuring that people taking part are safe and happy while gardening.
-For example, by ensuring people have the tools they need, that they clean them after use, and that they have an enjoyable time and learn about growing food – and that they follow social distancing rules.
+Help at our supported therapeutic food growing sessions on Mondays and Fridays.
+A number of groups of people with learning difficulties, and people with mental health problems come to the allotment and we need help with ensuring that people taking part are safe and happy while gardening.
+For example, by ensuring people have the tools they need, that they clean them after use, and that they have an enjoyable time and learn about growing food.

 We have also started a volunteer task session on Saturday mornings.
 So if you are able to garden independently without support and would like to meet others and get some fresh air and exercise at the weekend, please also let us know.